Blake-design/react_portfolio/README.md

 ## What programming languages do you work with?

-I'm a Javascript developer and have spent the last year exploring all the supplemental / auxillary languages that intials.
+I'm a Javascript developer and have spent the last year exploring all the supplemental / auxillary languages that entails.
 I prefer to work in React using MERN stack (Mongo, Express, React, and Node) and I have apps built using Express Handlebars and MySQL as well.
 Frontend development is my jam, as I prefer the immediate satifaction of seeing a visual representaion of code.
 Beacuse of that I spend my freetime playing around in p5.js and D3.
 Checkout my other repos and you might find what I'm currently learning.